 Project centered course in entrepreneurship, generating new business ideas, and product or service design and development through business planning.
 Prerequisite: permission of the instructor.
-Crosslisted as CHEG 475 and CHEG 675 and UNIV 375.
+Crosslisted as UNIV 375 and ENGR 375.

 MIDE 382.
-Data Mining for Managerial Decision Making.
+Predictive Analytics.
 1 Credit.

 Study and application of analytical methods for large scale datasets.
 Topics include clustering and classification methods, and association rules.
-Prerequisite: MGMT 102 or equivalent.
+Prerequisite: MGMT 102 or MATH 216 or equivalent.